Delta Air Lines Inc (DAL)

 Liquidity ratios

-Similarly, the quick ratio, a more conservative measure of liquidity that excludes inventory from current assets, also decreased from 1.05 in 2021 to 0.34 in 2023.
-This indicates that Delta may have difficulty meeting its short-term obligations without relying on inventory.
+The quick ratio, a more stringent measure of liquidity that excludes inventory from current assets, also decreased significantly from 0.97 in 2020 to 0.24 in 2024.
+This suggests a decreasing ability of Delta Air Lines to meet its immediate liabilities without relying on selling inventory.

-The cash ratio, which measures the company's ability to cover its current liabilities with cash and cash equivalents, also declined from 0.96 in 2021 to 0.22 in 2023.
-This suggests that Delta has a lower level of cash relative to its current liabilities.
+Furthermore, the cash ratio, which specifically measures the company's ability to cover current liabilities with its cash and cash equivalents, declined from 0.89 in 2020 to 0.12 in 2024.
+This indicates a diminishing ability of Delta Air Lines to settle its short-term obligations solely with its available cash resources.

 See also: